 The original recipe, as described by James Bond himself goes something like this: “Three measures of Gordon’s (Gin), one of Vodka, half a measure of Kina Lillet.
 Shake it very well until ice cold and then add a large thin slice of lemon peel.“

 The Vesper Martini differs from the classic martini in that it uses both Gin and Vodka while substituting Dry Vermouth with Kina Lillet.
 The garnish is a lemon peel instead of the olive.
 The drink is also supposed to be made with a grain based Vodka rather than a potato based spirit.

-There are some difficulties with recreating the original recipe as some of the ingredients have since become extinct or are hard to find, especially Kina Lillet.
+There are some difficulties with recreating the original Vesper recipe as some of the ingredients have since become extinct or are hard to find, especially Kina Lillet.
 The modern day Lillet Blanc is a good substitute for Kina Lillet.
 Cocchi Americano is also a good substitute.

 The original Gordon’s Gin was 94-proof which is quite difficult to find these days.
 Most modern recipes and variations of Vesper martini use commonly available dry Gin of choice.
-The original version also calls for the drink to be served in a deep Champagne goblet, but it is just as good in almost any glass.
-Use a martini glass if you do not have a champagne goblet handy.
+The original version of Vesper also calls for the drink to be served in a deep Champagne goblet, but it is just as good in almost any glass.
+You can use a martini glass if you do not have a champagne goblet handy.